 *The Zero Flags Project follows the ILGA World State-Sponsored Homophobia report which is a fundamental resource for those interested in accessing the core information on legislation affecting people on the basis of their sexual orientation.
 You can download the 2020 report here

-When the Pride Walk enters the main entrance of the Vondelpark the 10,000 participants are greeted by the 71 flag carriers lining the path on both sides.
-The flag carriers will be standing on a small platform each holding a flag and a sign with the name of the country and the punishment for homosexuality.
+When the Pride Walk entered the main entrance of the Vondelpark the participants were greeted by the flag carriers lining the path on both sides.
+The flag carriers were holding a flag and a sign with the name of the country and the punishment for homosexuality.

 Monument of Visibility